carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 Depicting information visually is as much art as science, but some research-backed guidelines can help us design a chart that is easier for people to perceive accurately.
 These guidelines are the result of experiments conducted by two statisticians in the 1980s[^2].
 Despite their study's limitations, the guidelines they produced remain useful and inform modern guidance about designing charts[^4].

-These guidelines help us understand graphical elements and visual properties in terms of "better" and "worse" depictions of the underlying data:
+These guidelines help us understand and categorize graphical elements and visual properties in terms of "better" and "worse" depictions of the underlying data:

 - "Better" means easier to perceive accurately
 - "Worse" means more difficult to perceive accurately

-These guidelines also help us categorize graphical elements and visual properties as better or worse.
+[^4]: Evergreen, S. D. H. (2017).
+Effective data visualization: The right chart for the right data.
+Los Angeles: SAGE.

 ### Graphical Elements

 - Points are better than lines
-- Lines are better than shapes (area)
+- Lines are better than area (two-dimensional shape)
 - Area (two-dimensional shape) is better than volume (three-dimensional shape)

 ### Visual Properties